 Following on from the last point is the skill of the striker to bring other players around them into play.

 When the striker has the ball they won’t always have the opportunity to take a shot at goal.
-In these situations they will be looking around them to see if there is another player on their team who them can pass too.
+In these situations, they will be looking around them to see if there is another player on their team who they can pass to.

 7. Great movement off the ball